Cherreads

 Ji-hye's Tent

-"You look like death," Ji-hye said, opening the tent flap.
+"You reek of death," Ji-hye said, opening the tent flap.

-She studied his injuries.
-"You need medical attention.
-Real medical attention."
+She examined his injuries.
+"You need good medical attention, fast."

 Ji-hye stepped aside.

-Yoo's crib was in the corner.
-Moonlight through the tent's gaps illuminated a tiny form—chest rising and falling with shallow breaths.
+Yoo's crib was in the corner, moonlight through the tent's gaps illuminated a tiny form, he was sound asleep,

 "How long do you have?"
 Ji-hye asked quietly.